Patchier/i-can-hear-vegas-knocking/README.md

 7. Once the files are copied over, run the FalloutNVpatch.exe.
 This will patch your New Vegas exe to be Large Address Aware, letting you enjoy the list with a severely decreased risk of crashing.

 8. IMPORTANT: IF YOU'RE USING GOG, DELETE THE FNV-Lang.esp PLUGIN.

+9. Navigate to the "Tools" folder and run the BSA Decompressor, following the instructions in the program to decompress the BSA files.
+This fixes several issues that mods simply cannot fix on their own.

 ## Starting the game